flatheadspike/CSUMech_105/LU Factorization/README.md

 * P - the pivot matrix

 This program will determine the LU Factorization of a square matrix.
 The program uses partial pivoting to acomplish this.

+This program will not work with non-square matrixes.